 - Inline Checkout

 - Fraud Protection

 offers global payment processing solutions to both SMBs, as well as enterprise organizations.
-At the basic level, the solution offers an online pay page which can be linked to your online shopping basket, sending shoppers to a secure Worldpay page where their cards are processed and authorized before being sent back to your website.
+At the basic level, the solution offers an online payment page that can be linked to your online shopping basket, sending shoppers to a secure Worldpay page where their cards are processed and authorized before being sent back to your website.

-The enterprise features of Worldpay include fraud & risk management, subscription & recurring payments, alternative payment methods such as e-wallets and bank transfer, currency conversion & language translation, and data & analytics.
+The enterprise features of Worldpay include fraud & risk management, subscription & recurring payments, alternative payment methods such as e-wallets and bank transfers, currency conversion & language translation, and data & analytics.